Limited company allowable expenses: are they tax-deductible?

 How can I calculate my allowable expenses?

-You must keep track of exactly what expenses you’ve incurred over your accounting period, and make sure you’ve kept a physical or digital receipt of it.
+You must keep track of exactly what expenses you’ve incurred over your accounting period, and make sure you’ve kept physical or digital receipts of them all.

 Depending on the size of your company you or your finance team should:

-HMRC investigations into innocent errors in tax can go back up to 4 years, for careless errors up to 6 years and for deliberate tax fraud up to 20 years.
+HMRC investigations into innocent errors in tax can go back up to 4 years.
+For careless errors they can go back up to 6 years, and for deliberate tax fraud up to 20 years.

 So make sure you keep your records in good order, long after you’ve filed your taxes.